nomike/scms/README.md

 The images are displayed in a responsive grid and can be enlarged to a modal image brosser when being clicked.

 # Writing templates
 sscm is a flask application and thus relies on it's template engine.
-If you want to add your own template, just add a folder to the 'templates' folder and set it in config.yaml.
+If you want to add your own template, just add a folder to the 'templates/custom/' folder and set it in config.yaml.

 The minimum content of a template is: static/